daaanny90/Facebook-Photo-Backup-CLI/README.md

 Then just wait until all your pictures are safe.

-**If you have any problem pleas open an issue.
+**If you have any problem please open an issue.
 If you are a programmer, please make a PR!**